 Many families are shocked by a college’s sticker price.
-While the price of tuition can be overwhelming, college financial aid can make higher education affordable.
+While the cost of tuition can be overwhelming, financial aid can make higher education affordable.

 What Is Financial Aid?

-College financial aid helps students and their families by covering higher education expenses, such as tuition and fees, room and board, books and supplies, and transportation.
+College financial aid helps students and their families by covering higher education expenses such as tuition and fees, room and board, books and other coursework supplies, and transportation.

 There are several types of financial aid: